 Step 4 - Read The Reviews

 Clinics are graded across multiple areas of care, including support standards, management, and clinical environment.

 Step 5 - Decide On A Provider

-Step 6 - Paying For Rehab
+Step 6 - Deposits & Paying For Treatment

 Make note of the day and time you're due to admit to treatment.